ztsa90/Final_assignment/README.md

 4. Threshold. numerical value for expression threshold analysis Must be non-negative.
 Can be integer or float, Example: 5.0
 5. Number.
 Integer specifying how many top differential genes to analyze.
 Must be positive.
 Example: 10
 6. File_path.
-The destination path for the output file Required even if output_choice is 'screen' (can be a placeholder in that case)
+The destination path for the output file Required even
-   Example: results/analysis_output.txt

 Basic analysis with screen output:
 Command Line Format